 Merian then used his drawings as the basis for his famous copperplates, which he either sold or gave to his cousin Johann Jakob Merian.

 Merian's copperplates were published twice in 1621: once by Johann Schröter and once by Mattheus Mieg.
 Two exemplars of Mieg's edition can be downloaded from Bayerische Staatsbibliothek (see external links below).

 Both of these exemplars are printed in a rather jumbled way: Normally you would create 8 pages out of 1 sheet (see the page: How to make your own dance of death), but it seems as if the ossuary has been inserted as an extra leaf.
 Normally the plates would be placed recto (i.e. at the right side of the page opening), but in Mieg's 1621-edition all the plates are placed verso.

 One of the two exemplars from Bayerische Staatsbibliothek has the defect that the plates for senator and knight have been mixed up (i.e.: the senator's dialogue is illustrated with the plate of the knight and vice versa).

 The other exemplar is far more messy: First of all, the leaf with the ossuary has been placed at the end, whereas Adam and Eve has been placed at the start.
 According to Mischa von Perger who has had an opportunity to inspect the copy, the errors are not due to the scanning, but to the binding.

 Secondly, every group of 4 dancers are in inversed order.
-E.g. the dance ends with mother, painter, peasant and cook, while the correct sequence is cook, peasant, painter and mother.
+E.g. the dance ends with mother, painter, peasant and cook, while the correct sequence is cook, peasant, the painter and his wife and child.
 The problem here is that each of the sheets from B through K have been misbound.
 Maybe the bookbinder became confused because the plates are printed verso instead of recto?

 The text is available here: Todten-Tantz, 1621.